 So when someone tells you to, “Just get over it,” or exclaims, “Seriously?!
 You’re still pining over him/her?”
 Remember, they’re not on this journey with you.
 They may tell you there are there for you, but they are not there with you – there’s a difference.
 They don’t genuinely feel your pain.
 They don’t truly feel the emptiness or see the void that was once filled to overflowing with your narcissist’s “love,” even if it was actually abuse.
 They don’t understand how unbelievably and illogically debilitating this is for you.
 They don’t consider a good day simply being able to keep it together long enough to get home just so they can fall apart in solitude.
 But I remember those dark and damning days and those long, lonely nights all too well.
 Now that I stand here, as healed as I think I will ever be, I don’t delude myself into thinking that it was an easy journey.
 Far from it.

 As with any journey, healing is comprised of a single step followed by another step and then another.
 So how long will it be before you’re healed?
 It’ll be as long as it is.
 It’ll take as long as it takes.
-But I promise you this, one day, you’ll simply realize, this journey of healing has ended.
-In fact, you’ll wake up one morning and realize it’s been over for quite some time.
+But I promise you this, you’ll wake up one morning and simply realize your journey of healing has ended.
+In fact, on that morning, you’ll realize it’s been over for quite some time.
 And there will be a peace within you.
 Maybe not peace as a whole, but peace, nonetheless.
 How I wish I could tell you there is a quick fix, but there isn’t, beautiful.
 However, I can tell you this, looking back now at what I (thought I) had with my narcissist, and seeing what I actually have with me and in my life without her, I am so very grateful for not winding up with what I thought I couldn’t live without.
 Of those few quantifiable gifts my narcissist actually gave me, her absence was, by far, the most enriching.
 I promise you, with time and healing, you will also come to cherish your narcissist’s final gift, too.